awsdocs/amazon-fsx-lustre-user-guide/doc_source/security-iam-awsmanpol.md

 You can't attach AmazonFSxServiceRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon FSx to manage AWS resources on your behalf\.
 For more information, see [Using service\-linked roles for Amazon FSx for Lustre](using-service-linked-roles.md)\.

-This policy grants administrative permissions that allows Amazon FSx to manage AWS reources on the user's behalf\.
+This policy grants administrative permissions that allows Amazon FSx to manage AWS resources on the user's behalf\.

 **Permissions details**

 This policy includes the following permissions\.
 + `cloudwatch` – Allows Amazon FSx to publish metric data points to CloudWatch\.
-+ `ds` – Allows Amazon FSx to view, authorize, and unauthorize applications in your AWS Directory Service directory\.
++ `ds` – Allows Amazon FSx to view, authorize, and un\-authorized applications in your AWS Directory Service directory\.
 + `ec2` – Allows Amazon FSx to do the following:
   + View, create, and disassociate network interfaces associated with an Amazon FSx file system\.
   + View one or more Elastic IP addresses associated with an Amazon FSx file system\.